ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 **GridOptions:**

-* Grid option `advancedFilterModel` is deprecated in favour of `initialState.filter.advancedFilterModel`
+* Grid option `advancedFilterModel` is deprecated in favour of `initialState.filter.advancedFilterModel`.

 **Grid API:**